zmalone/chef-web-docs/source/automate/install/install-chef-automate/conclusion/_index.md

 Using Chef Automate to its fullest requires some understanding of Chef's approach to infrastructure management.
 If you're new to Chef, you can still complete these tutorials successfully &ndash; we provide everything you need to get started.

-After you complete these tutorials, [review these additional resources](http://lolw.ut) to help build your Chef skills.
+After you complete these tutorials, [review these additional resources](/skills/how-to-learn-chef/) to help build your Chef skills.

-[PRODNOTE] Link to new Skills article ^.